BananaAcid/ai-operator/README.md

 ```bash
 npm -g baio
 ```
+*Note: installing a previous version: `npm uninstall -g baio && npm -g baio@1.0.0` where @1.0.0 is the desired version, see below 'Major Changes' for versions*

 Simple setup: set any API key or settings in `.baioenvrc` (see below: Environment Config)
 ```bash